BrailleRAP building manual

 _images/mksgenl_solenoid.jpg

-Horizontal alignment of the top trolley
+Horizontal alignment of the top carriage

 _images/toppulley_fix.jpg